 There was a clearly defined management structure that identified the lines of authority and accountability.
 The centre is managed by a suitably qualified, skilled and experienced person in charge with authority, accountability and responsibility for the provision of the service.
-She also had responsibility for four other centres in the locality.
-She was knowledgeable about the requirements of the Regulations and Standards, and had a very good overview of the health and support needs and personal plans of all the residents.
-She was clear about her role and responsibilities and about the management and the reporting structure in place in the organisation.
+She was knowledgeable regarding the requirements of the Regulations and the National Standards for Residential Services for Children and Adults with Disabilities.